 Self-love: How Beauty From Within Creates Beauty On The Outside

-Because we love her work and her great personality, we decided to invite her to share with our readers her wisdom on the subject of self-love and beauty…
+This week we decided to invite her to share with our readers her wisdom on the subject of self-love and beauty…

 Beauty is perceived as many different things – physical beauty, soulful beauty, inner beauty.
 It is multidimensional and complicated by society, magazines and the beauty industry.

 We are led to believe that beauty is external and we all need perfect eyebrows, smooth skin, symmetrical features, glowing tan, no wrinkles or lines; the list goes on.
-We all fall victim to it, including myself.
+We all fall victim to it, including me.
 Our vulnerabilities are played on for the sake of beauty sales.

 For me, as I become more aware of my body, the message I portray to my children and others, as well as my age and health, I realize that true beauty is always soulful.
-Inner acceptance of your authentic, truest self projects from your eyes into that reflection in the mirror.
+Inner acceptance of your authentic, truest self-projects from your eyes into that reflection in the mirror.
 When you love WHO you are, not WHAT you are or HOW you look, your personal reflection is different.
 You suddenly see imperfections as beauty, flaws as life experience, you see how pliable and playful our faces and bodies can be.
 We simply become a canvas for personal expression rather than a perfect plastic model awaiting social acceptance.

 “True beauty is always soulful.”

-Inner beauty will always prevail and be captured in our smile, our eyes as they light up, our thoughts and our words…that is true beauty.
+Inner beauty will always prevail and be captured in our smile, our eyes as they light up, our thoughts and our words…that is a true beauty.

 What I love about green beauty products is the emphasis on health in conjuction with skin CARE.
 Yes, there will always be that aspect of covering up and beautifying yourself but I do hope that the general message taken is to amplify your current beauty rather than airbrush it away with a thick foundation and heavy contouring.
 It is about allowing yourself the fun of make up and feeling special.
 Much like art work.
 I believe it is perfectly normal to love make up and creating a “look”.
 I also happen to think it’s vital to love your bare face because that is your truest self, your canvas and your link to creativity.